 Urban Salt River

-Picture of Tempe Town Lake Dam
+Photo of Tempe Town Lake dam

 Tempe Town Lake was created by damming the dry Salt River with a series of hydraulically-operated steel gates and adding water.

-Picture of Tempe Town lake
+Photo of Tempe Town Lake

 Tempe Town Lake is a two-mile long artificial reservoir in the heart of Tempe near the campus of Arizona State University.
 The lake and the adjacent area are home to a thriving business community.